-Severance in accordance with "BMSVG" (Pensions for Employed and Self-employed Persons Act (Betriebliches Mitarbeiter- und Selbstständigenvorsorgegesetz))
+Severance in accordance with the (Austrian) Pensions for Employed and Self-Employed Persons Act (Betriebliches Mitarbeiter-und Selbstständigenvorsorgegesetz; BMSVG)

-In general, members of the Management Board are subject to the BMSVG and corresponding contributions must be made to the competent social security institution.
-They have to assert any claims to severance payments against the external social security institution.
+In general, members of the Managing Board are subject to the BMSVG and corresponding contributions must be made to the competent social security institution.
+They have to assert any claims to severance payments against such social security institution.